exadel-inc/etoolbox-authoring-kit/docs/content/dev-tools/depends-on/api.md

 ### Built-in State Actions
 There is a list of built-in form field state actions.
-They are use boolean query results.
+They use boolean query results.
-Note: as an agreement due compatibility state actions named shortly by the managed state name.
+Note: as an agreement due to compatibility state actions named shortly by the managed state name.
 Here is a list of the available actions:
 * `visible` (or `visibility`) - hide the element if the Query result is 'falsy'. <u>This is the default action that is applied when no action is specified.</u>
 * `hidden` - hide the element if the Query result is 'truthy'